MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 - Requests can be evaluated independently without deep application context
 - The WAF operates before requests reach application logic

-These assumptions allow the prototype to remain simple, focused, and educational.
+These assumptions allow the project to remain simple, focused, and educational.

 ## Detection Logic

-This prototype applies a combination of simple rule-based checks and behavior-based analysis to evaluate incoming HTTP requests.
+This system applies a combination of simple rule-based checks and behavior-based analysis to evaluate incoming HTTP requests.
 The goal is not to detect specific exploits, but to identify requests that deviate from expected usage patterns.

 ---